TunamayoDX4/TunamayoDX4/README.md

 ### How to contact us

-We are very sorry, but basically we do not open our means of communication to anyone other than our own family members.
+We are very sorry, but basically we do not open the means of communication to anyone other than family and friends.

-I am not open to any means of communication with anyone other than my own family.
-Therefore, if you have any contact regarding my software, I would appreciate it if you could write to the corresponding repository.
-I would appreciate it if you could write to the corresponding repository.
+Therefore, if you have any contact regarding my software, I would appreciate it if you would write to I would appreciate it if you could write to the corresponding repository.

 However, I do not live in an English-speaking country and my English is not very good.
-Therefore, I may not be able to respond in some cases. we may not be able to respond to you in some cases, and jokes and word games may not be understood at all.
+Therefore, I may not be able to respond in some cases.
+Therefore, we may not be able to respond to you in some cases, and jokes and word games may not be understood at all.

 We hope you will understand that.